Iadvd/RetrocomputingZXSpectrum/MuChoEngine3.0Mod/README.md

 My customizations will be updated from time to time, and I provide the contents "as is", a work in progress, hoping someone may find it useful.
 As these are specializations of Jari Komppa's great work, I am accepting and following the same license agreement:

- * released under the unlicense, see http://unlicense.org (practically public domain)
+ * Released under the unlicense, see http://unlicense.org (practically public domain)

 # Objectives of my customization.